enriclluelles/route_translator/CONTRIBUTING.md

 ## Pull requests

+- If your PR fixes bugs or documentation, pull against the `master` branch
-- Try to submit pull requests against the `develop` branch for easier merging
+- If your PR includes new features, pull against the `develop` branch
 - Try not to pollute your pull request with unintended changes--keep them simple and small
 - **Test.** If you find a bug, write at first a failing test case and then fix it.
+- We are open to discussion.
+If you have troubles or questions, feel free to start a new issue

 ## Coding standards